Changissnz/selfinterest/README.md

 more challenging than their being "innocent", for in one, there are constraints of the potential, the other, the powers and structures that never showed their faces to test the supposedly "innocent".
 The good judge of character and values does make errors, from time to time, and perhaps this cannot all be due to indiscrepancies of empirical knowledge.
-And these could become a category of instances for the output of a shocked "world": there was the expectation, but however, these events occurred, so the "world" is now at a loss for words, ignores the words from that point on received, by the assumption that the words mean something else.
+And these errors could become a category of instances for the output of a shocked "world": there was the expectation, but however, these events occurred, so the "world" is now at a loss for words, ignores the words from that point on received, by the assumption that the words mean something else.